tbrugz/queryon/qon-web/src/main/webapp/doc/queries.md

 Query commands
 ----------------

 May only be used inside query editor, not on saved queries.
-Does not bind parameters.
+Does not bind parameters, and parameters are case-sensitive.
 Can't be validated.
 See [DatabaseMetaData's javadoc](http://docs.oracle.com/javase/7/docs/api/java/sql/DatabaseMetaData.html).

 * `$columns [ [[<schema pattern>.]<table>][.<column>] ]`